• Skip to primary navigation

 What is Zabbix?

 Right after the configuration, you can access Zabbix directly from the browser in the same way as any website.
-Zabbix can be used as an important tool to monitor IT infrastructure.
+Zabbix can be used as an important tool to monitor the IT infrastructure.

-Benefits to use Zabbix
+Benefits of using Zabbix

 • It’s Free and Open Source